 The waiting period may vary insurer to insurer or plan to plan.
 You should explore plans before zeroing on one.
 Always give preference to those with the lowest waiting period.

 As we grow older, the chance of getting ill is higher.
 Therefore, you should buy a health plan at a young age.
 This way, you can easily serve the waiting period and get the complete coverage whenever you develop any such ailment and need to claim your policy.

 Pre-existing ailments are not the end of the road, instead, they are the road-block.
 While health insurance plans come with exclusions for some pre-existing ailments, it would cover other illnesses.
 So, carefully understand your policy wording is a must.

-While you can’t evade the clause of waiting period, it is important to know what ailments are covered by your policy and what is permanently excluded.
+While you can’t evade the clause of waiting period in health insurance, it is important to know what ailments are covered by your policy and what is permanently excluded.
 To remain protected, it is important to opt for unceasing coverage.
 Here’s why, insurance experts advise to compare plans online before you make the final purchase.
-By the same token, read the policy wordings carefully and understand every hidden clause regarding waiting period to avoid any eleventh-hour hiccups.
+By the same token, read the policy wordings carefully and understand every hidden clause regarding waiting period of a health insurance policy to avoid any eleventh-hour hiccups.